 The paragraph EX.1. exception explained above does not apply to applications submitted outside of the UK.

-We will now discuss the accommodation spouse visa UK requirement in 2022.
+We will now discuss the accommodation spouse visa UK requirement.

 You must meet the adequate accommodation requirement